 Leiden is known for having a special Christmas market as it’s a floating Christmas market that goes on top of Leiden’s stunning Nieuwe Rijn canal.
 In case you’re not familiar with Leiden, Leiden is easily one of the charming cities in the Netherlands with its picturesque canals and stunning canal houses.
 Just imagine them all lit up!

 Dordrecht has the largest Christmas market in the Netherlands.
 In case you are not familiar with Dordrecht, this stunning city in South Holland is known as the “Venice of Holland.”
-Although the Christmas market here goes on a considerably shorter period than some other Dutch Christmas markets, the Dordrecht markt has more than 300 stalls, sing-a-longs, and entertainment for all ages.
+Although the Christmas market here goes on a considerably shorter period than some other Dutch Christmas markets, the Dordrecht market has more than 300 stalls, sing-a-longs, and entertainment for all ages.

 The Hague: Royal Christmas Fair

 The Hague has one of the loveliest Christmas markets in the Netherlands.
-From December 14th to December 23rd, the Royal Christmas Fair will be open.
-There’s nothing as romantic as strolling down Lange Voorhout, the Hague’s most lovely street, underneath the the trees with a warm drink in your hand.
+From December 12th to December 23rd, the Royal Christmas Fair will be open.
+There’s nothing as romantic as strolling down Lange Voorhout, the Hague’s most lovely street, underneath the trees with a warm drink in your hand.
 There’s nothing like watching the lights twinkle from the trees above as you browse the adorable stores for gifts.

 Amsterdam has multiple Christmas markets for those looking for some holiday cheer in the Dutch capital.
 The most famous Dutch Christmas market is in the Museumplein at Ice Amsterdam Museumplein where revelers can enjoy a warm drink, some stalls, and ice skating with a view of the Museumplein.
 Unrelated to Christmas, you’ll be able to enjoy the city all lit up at night for the Amsterdam Light Festival.